Let’s discuss the phrase, “shit from shinola”. This is one of those phrases I grew up hearing amidst casual grown-up parent talk.

 I never actually asked what the phrase meant because it had the word “shit” in it.
 Soon though, I would develop a love affair with that word which would rival my love of scratch-n-sniff stickers.

 Around that same time, I remember feeling the strong urge to get muscles.
 And so began my first conscious attempt to become “butch”.
-(My only other attempt to become butch came many years later, when I took up perpetual slouching, and attempted to hide my long hair under a ski cap for two weeks straight.)
+(My only other attempt to become butch came many years later, when I took up perpetual slouching and attempted to hide my long hair under a ski cap for two weeks straight.)
 Every night before bed, I did twenty push-ups and wore sleeveless tee-shirts in the hopes she would notice my bulging biceps.
-I envisioned Eliza would become so entranced by my shiny new muscles, she’d suggest we sing Simon and Garfunkel songs together and make bird feeders out of peanut butter and pine cones.
+I hoped Eliza would become so entranced by my shiny new muscles, she’d suggest we sing Simon and Garfunkel songs together and make bird feeders out of peanut butter and pine cones.
 Yes, I had big plans for the two of us.
 I wanted to smoosh against her and braid her frizzy blonde afro and steal her away from that ten-year-old good-for-nothing boy, Adam Lebowitz.

 Adam Lebowitz had a brown bowl cut, Ricky Schroder freckles and the forehead of a Viking.
 He was probably a descendant of someone like Ragnar Lodbrok.
 Eliza laughed at his jokes and thought it was so cool how he could skip the rocks across the lake.
 She also seemed particularly entertained every time he used the word, “shit”.
-Taking notice of how this impressed her, I decided to ease up on the muscle mania and make it my mission to become the funniest joke-telling rock thrower this Jewish summer camp had ever seen.
+Taking notice of how this impressed her, I decided to ease up on the muscle mania and make it my mission to become the funniest joke-telling rock thrower this Jewish camp had ever seen.
 I also happened to turn into a cursing machine.

 “Aw shit, it’s time for prayers!”
 I’d scowl and slyly look over to notice Eliza giggling.